Dem-guy/Turning-up-for-the-Races/README.md

   "haven",
   "stargazer"
 ))
 ```

-### 3. Render the R Markdown
+### 4. Render the R Markdown
 In R
 ```r
 rmarkdown::render("Turning-up-for-the-Races.Rmd")
 ```

-Or, if preprocessing step should be rerun, run following first
+This produces Turning-up-for-the-Races.html (or pdf, depending on your YAML).
+Figures and Tables appear in figures/

+To only rerun data preprocessing (e.g., if you changed merges), run:
 ```r
 rmarkdown::render("Preprocessing.Rmd")
 ```